Birds With Orange Heads

 Breeding and Nesting

-When it’s time to breed, the male Flame-colored Tanager shows off its bright orange head and chest.
-This attracts females.
-They like to nest in evergreen forests and grassy spots.
-They build open cup nests with twigs, grass, and leaves.
+When it’s time to breed, the male Flame-colored Tanager shows off its bright orange head and chest, which attracts females.
+They like to nest in evergreen forests and grassy spots, building open cup nests with twigs, grass, and leaves.

 Where to Find Them

-You can find these birds mainly in Mexico and Central America.
-Sometimes, they can be seen in southern Arizona too.
+These birds are found mainly in Mexico and Central America, but they can sometimes be seen in southern Arizona, too.
 They like different places and heights, making them fun to watch.

 6. Orange-headed Thrush